jdrestre/holberton-system_engineering-devops/0x0B-ssh/README.md

 ---

 ## Description
-Repository to study the following Topic: How to access a remote remote server with ssh using a public key
+Repository to study the following Topic: How to access a remote server with ssh using a public key

 - What is a server
 - Where servers usually live